 Lightning Platform Licenses can be purchased when you have at least one Enterprise or Unlimited Sales or Service Cloud license, and in the right situation, can be a great way to save your company money.
 The Lightning Platform includes all of the back-end functionality of Enterprise and Unlimited editions, including integration with other programs, automated workflow, custom objects and apps, Chatter, and Apex code, but Lightning Platform licenses have limited access to standard CRM objects such as Cases, Solutions, Campaigns, Leads, Opportunities, Products, Contracts, and Forecasts.
 Lightning Platform Licenses also provide API access, and are a great alternative to buying additional Salesforce licenses when the user only needs access to Accounts, Contacts, custom apps, and custom objects, but does not need to access Leads or Opportunities.

 The Lightning Platform Starter license costs $25/user per month, and supports full access to Accounts and Contacts as well as 10 custom apps, 10 custom tabs, and up to 10 custom objects.
 This edition is ideal for many small and midsize companies.
 The Lightning Platform Plus license costs $100/user per month, and gives users 10 custom apps, 25 custom tabs, and up to 110 custom objects.

-StarrData creates and supports Salesforce solutions that allow our clients to take more effective action.
+StarrData helps companies to get more out of Salesforce.
 If you would like information on the services we offer, call us at (888) 391-4493 x103.